Cortex AISQL: A Production SQL Engine for Unstructured Data: AISQL Query Execution Engine

 \subsection{Optimizing AI Operators}

-One of the key challenges in optimizing AISQL queries is that AI operators are typically treated as black boxes by the optimizer.
+One of the key challenges in optimizing AISQL queries is that AI operators are treated as black boxes by the optimizer.
 For example, without historical data from previous invocations on the same data, it is not possible to estimate the selectivity and hardware cost of an \texttt{AI\_FILTER} predicate.
-At the same time, the per-row monetary and runtime costs of AI operators are typically orders of magnitude higher than those of other typical SQL operators and functions.
-Consequently, the suboptimal placement of an AI operator in the execution plan can have devastating effects on both cost and execution time.
-This problem is not new in database systems.
+At the same time, the per-row monetary and runtime costs of AI operators are orders of magnitude higher than those of conventional SQL operators and functions.
+Consequently, the suboptimal placement of an AI operator in the execution plan can have a dramatic impact on both cost and execution time.
+The problem is not new in database systems.
 Optimizing user-defined functions (UDFs) in database engines shares many similarities with the problem of optimizing AI operators, and many of the techniques published 20 years ago remain relevant \cite{hellerstein6caching, hellestein93predicate, chaudhuri99optimization}.

-To better illustrate the challenges related to optimizing AISQL queries, let us consider the following scenario: a web application like \textit{arxiv.org} manages research papers and allows users to search for papers using semantic operations.
+To illustrate the challenges of optimizing AISQL queries, let us consider the following scenario: a web application like \textit{arxiv.org} manages research papers and allows users to search for papers using semantic operations.
 For simplicity, we assume that the content of each research paper is stored in two relational tables \textit{papers} and \textit{paper\_images}.
 The former stores the basic information for each paper, such as "title" and "authors", whereas the latter stores information about extracted images and graphs for each paper.
 Both tables have a column of type \textit{FILE} that links each row with a file stored in cloud storage (e.g., AWS S3).
 A simplified schema and some sample data are shown in Figure~\ref{fig:qp_example}.

-Now let us consider a user who is interested in identifying the research papers that: a) were published in a specific time period, b) discuss "energy efficiency in database systems", and c) include a figure with results using the well-known TPC-H benchmark.
+Now let us consider a user who is interested in identifying the research papers that: a) were published in a specific time period, b) discuss "energy efficiency in database systems", and c) include a figure with results using the TPC-H benchmark.
 Finally, the user is interested in compiling a summary of the corresponding abstracts.
 This query requires inspecting both the textual and image contents of research papers.
-Today, the user can write the following AISQL query in Snowflake as follows:
+Today, the user can write the following AISQL query in Snowflake: